 d.
 He gives snow like wool: The psalmist considered God’s power as it is seen in cold weather.
 The snow, the frost, the hail, and the cold are all expressions of His power in nature.
 Then, when God sends out His word and melts them, it is another expression of His power.

 i.
 Hebrews 1:3 describes Jesus as the one who is upholding all things by the word of His power.
-Verse 18 of this psalm reminds us that even the natural order of snow and melting and flowing waters happens as God sends out His word.
+Psalm 147:18 reminds us that even the natural order of snow and melting and flowing waters happens as God sends out His word.

 ii.
 Sends out His word and melts them: “He can as easily melt the hardest heart by his Word, made effectual to such a purpose by his Holy Spirit.
 If that wind does but blow, the waters of penitent tears will soon flow.”
 (Trapp)